dmraji/Probabalistic_TSO/README.md

 - Optimized with Valgrind 3.14.0;

 ## Inputs:
-pointcloud file in binary format:
-`ptcld.bin`

-path file in binary format:
+Pose and Pointcloud run-data in HDF5 file format:
-`pos.bin`
+`RunData.h5`